Navigation Path: Home > The euro

 Other banknotes bear the signature of one or other of the previous two ECB Presidents.
 All the banknotes are equally valid regardless of the signature.

 The Europa series of euro banknotes will be gradually introduced in the euro area over the next few years.
 The first banknote in the new series, the €5, started circulating on 2 May 2013.
-The new €10 will be unveiled on 13 January 2014 and start circulating after the summer of 2014.
+The new €10 was unveiled on 13 January 2014 and will start circulating on 23 September 2014.

 Do you handle cash as part of your work?
 We have produced information material especially for you.
 It includes details of the security features.